WinISD Overview

 A signal generator is also included for testing speakers via your sound card and has a range

 of control options including selecting the frequency from the cursor position on the response graph.
-If using this function, be careful not to overdrive the output
+If using this function,

 The generator allows you to produce a single frequency, or a sweep across a range.